TTM10210 - Ship leasing: Sale and lease-back

 However, a lessor will still be able to claim capital allowances if the sale and lease-back takes place no later than four months after the ship is first used by any person for any purpose.

-In such a case, the limit on the amount which may qualify for capital allowances (see TTM10400) will still apply.
+In such a case, the limit on the amount which may qualify for capital allowances, see TTM10400, will still apply.

 This restriction does not apply with effect from 7 April 2005 if expenditure is incurred on enhancing the ship or converting it to another use.
-The amount of the expenditure must be more than 33per cent of the market value of the ship immediately after completion of the enhancement or conversion, and is equal to or greater than the market value of the interest in the ship which is the subject of the sale and lease back transaction.
-It applies where the transaction is affected not more than four months after the first occasion following completion of the enhancement or conversion on which the ship is brought into use.
+The amount of the expenditure must be more than one-third of the market value of the ship immediately after completion of the enhancement or conversion, and is equal to or greater than the market value of the interest in the ship which is the subject of the sale and lease back transaction.
+It applies where the transaction is effected not more than four months after the first occasion following completion of the enhancement or conversion on which the ship is brought into use.

 References

-Sale and lease-back TTM10200
+Sale and lease-back |

-CAA01/PART2 (Restrictions on capital allowances for lessors)
+CAA01/PART2 (Restrictions on capital allowances for lessors) |